sporksmith/interpose-demo/README.md

     !

 Suppose we want to double all output to stdout.
-All of the functions in call_write ultimately make a write syscall, so we interpose the syscall function directly:
+All of the functions in call_write ultimately make a write syscall, so we interpose the syscall function directly.

     $ cat ./interpose.c
     #define _GNU_SOURCE